moein805/Ticket-Reservation/README.md

 ## Contributing

-You can contribute to this project by improving its functionality.
+Contributions to this project are welcome.
 To contribute, please fork the repository and submit a pull request.

 ## License